 What is Delta Lake?

 Before you can start to train your ML models, you first need to get all of your data into a single storage layer for ETL and sharing.
 One of the options for storing data in AWS is Delta Lake.
-Delta Lake is an open-source storage framework that enables building a Lakehouse architecture with compute engines, including Spark, PrestoDB, Flink, Trino, and Hive, and APIs for Scala, Java, Rust, Ruby, and Python.
+Delta Lake is an open-source storage framework that enables building a Lakehouse architecture with compute engines, including Spark, PrestoDB, Flink, Trino, and Hive, and APIs for Scala, Java, Rust, and Python.